-Add SAN to your cell sample, about 25 U per ml of lysate containing 0.5 ml NaCl and incubate at RT.
+Add SAN to your cell sample, about 25 U per ml of lysate containing 0.5 ml NaCl and incubate at room temperature.

-SAN is not easy to remove by heat alone.
+SAN is not easy to inactivate by heating alone.
 Half life at 70°C is about 2 hours.
-However, SAN is susceptible to reducing agents, and addition of such enhances the inactivation of the enzyme.
-See, “How to remove SAN after use”, below.
+However, SAN is susceptible to reducing agents, and addition of e.g. DTT or TCEP enhances the inactivation of the enzyme.
+See, “How to inactivate/remove SAN after use”, below.

-The activity of SAN is highly reduced in the presence of a reducing agent such as DTT or TCEP even at moderate temperatures (25-55°C).
+There are several strategies one can use to inactivate or remove SAN after use.
+SAN is susceptible to reducing agents such as DTT or TCEP even at moderate temperatures (25-55°C).
 A concentration of reducing agent of 1-10 mM is recommended.
 Inactivation of SAN will depend on the concentration of the reducing agent, inactivation time and temperature.
-Otherwise, the pI of SAN is very high (9.6) which in many cases will make it easy to remove using ion exchange chromatography.
-Also, addition of chelators as e.g. EDTA will inhibit the SAN activity.
+Addition of chelators such as EDTA will inhibit the SAN activity by binding Mg2+.
+The pI of SAN is very high (9.6), which means that it in many cases can be removed using ion exchange chromatography.

-The activity of SAN in protein extraction buffers will all depend on the buffer composition, and has to be determined experimentally.
-Detergents, which are often a constituent in lysis buffers, will inhibit the activity of SAN to some degree, and Mg2+ is a requirement for activity.
+The activity of SAN in protein extraction buffers depends on the buffer composition, and has to be determined experimentally.
+Detergents, which are often constituents of lysis buffers, will inhibit the activity of SAN to some degree, and Mg2+ is required for activity.

 0.5 M NaCl is optimal in a reaction buffer of pH 8.5.
 However, low concentration of salt can be compensated for by using higher pH.